briankostar/HarvardCS50/README.md

-Weekly Projects from Harvard CS 50
+Harvard Weekly Projects
 ==================================

-This code base was built following the class outline.
+I wrote this code following the guidelines of the cs50 course.
 Please do not copy or redistribute this code.